maxbasic94/workout-app/README.md

 │   │   ├── waitTimer
 │   │   ├── ExercisePage.css
 │   │   └── ExercisePage.tsx
-│   ├── notFoundPage
-│   │   └── NotFoundPage.tsx
+│   ├── notFoundPage            # folder with components to Not Found Page │   │   └── NotFoundPage.tsx
-│   ├── startPage
+│   ├── startPage               # folder with components to Start Page
 │   │   ├── exercise
 │   │   ├── exercisesList
 │   │   ├── exerciseView